International Light Line pickup: End of production

-Pickup (and Travelall) production ended on 05 May 1975, with only about 6,000 made.
+Pickup (and Travelall) production ended on 5 May 1975, with only about 6,000 made.
 The last one built was an all-wheel drive IH 200HD cab and chassis, built in IHC's Springfield factory.
 The Light Line was unable to compete with the Big Three in the light truck market; IHC's market share in this segment had never been higher than 9.5% and had dropped to 4.1% by 1969.
 Corporate infighting and the 1973-1974 oil crisis served to further undermine International's market, meaning that the Light Line had to be discontinued in spite of the marketing efforts of recently added executive Keith Mazurek (previously of Chrysler Canada).
 The oil crisis particularly affected International's working trucks, which were the heaviest and least fuel efficient in the market.
 Another issue of concern was the truck-centered nature of International's dealers, while most competing light trucks were beginning to be sold to suburban buyers in more alluring and better located auto show rooms.
 International Harvester instead chose to focus on heavier trucks and the popular Scout, which continued to be built until 1980.

-International would not market another pickup until the 2010s, when they introduced the CV series - made under a joint venture with General Motors and based on the Silverado 4500HD/5500HD/6500HD.